How Is Narcolepsy Treated?

 Not getting enough sleep can make narcolepsy symptoms worse.
 This means practicing good sleep habits remains an important part of managing narcolepsy.
 This includes going to bed and waking up at the same time every day.
 Too much caffeine, smoking, alcohol, and certain drugs can cause insomnia, which makes daytime sleepiness worse.1,3

-Regular exercise and eating a healthy diet can help combat 3 of narcolepsy’s most common complications:3
+Regular exercise and eating a healthy diet can help combat 3 of narcolepsy’s most common health complications:3

 • High blood pressure